erik-pinhasov/web-scraper/README.md

 ## 🔧 **Tech Stack:**
 - **Server:** Built with Flask 🌐
 - **Frontend:** Enhanced with JavaScript 🚀, HTML with Jinja 🧑‍🎨, and CSS for a polished UI 🎨
-- **Multiple Scraping Techniques:** Utilize various scraping techniques, including XML paths, CSS elements, and API discovery (JSON), to expedite the data retrieval process.
+- **Multiple Scraping Techniques:** Utilize various scraping techniques, including Xpaths, CSS elements, and API discovery (JSON), to expedite the data retrieval process.
-- **Concurrency:** Utilizes threading for improved performance and responsiveness ⚡
+- **Multithreading:** Utilizes threading for improved performance and responsiveness ⚡

 ## 🛠️ How to Run